Snowflake SnowPro Advanced - Data Engineer Certification Exam Syllabus

 - Ingest data of various formats through the mechanics of Snowflake.

-• Required data formats
+• Required file formats

 - Troubleshoot data ingestion.